tristanpendergrass/idle-game/notes/Exploration.md

-Adventuring is an activity you do simultaneous to your studies, and offers rewards not found anywhere else.
-Although it's a left nav item, Adventuring is not a Skill and doesn't have XP or traditional acitivity unlocks.
-Rather it has locations which you can adventure in.
+Exploration is a skill which , and offers rewards not found anywhere else.
+Although it's a left nav item, Exploration is not a Skill and doesn't have XP or traditional activity unlocks.
+Rather it has locations which you can explore.

 # Locations
 When you engage in adventuring you are always doing it in a specific location.